 Red Crown received it’s original name after Standard Oil’s name for their Red Crown Regular Lead Free gasoline.
 Red Crown’s sister credit union is White Crown Credit Union in Denver, Colorado.

 In its infancy, Red Crown was run out of a shoe box in an employee’s desk during the lunch hour.
-Members were originally limited to a maximum of $500 on deposit.
-Eighty years later, Red Crown has grown to serve over 24,000 members worldwide with more than $200 million in assets.
-With over fifty staff members, a wide array of deposit and loan services and 4 locations, Red Crown has come a long way from the initial ‘shoebox banking.’
+Members were originally limited to a maximum of $500.00 on deposit.
+Over eighty years later, Red Crown offers a wide array of deposit and loan services and has come a long way from the initial ‘shoebox banking.’

 Membership at Red Crown is open to those who live, work, worship, volunteer or attend school in the Tulsa, Creek, Mayes, Okmulgee, Osage, Pawnee, Rogers and Wagoner counties of Oklahoma.
 This includes immediate family and household members of existing Red Crown members as well.
 Now consumers all around the Tulsa County metro area can take advantage of being a Red Crown member.

 Red Crown’s original home, The Philcade Building, downtown Tulsa, OK.